cleverly87/ambient-resonance-energy/README.md

+Started: 05/06/2025 - Activley uploading my content over the next few days Expected first micro controller code upload: 06/06/2025 Expected first test results: TBA
+Expected images of prototype: 10/06/2025
+View Wiki for detail - Please be patient as I am one guy filtering through tonnes of research and pulling it together with a very open mind

 # Ambient Resonance Energy

 Welcome to the **Ambient Resonance Energy** project repository.
 This project explores the theoretical and experimental potential of harnessing ambient energy from the Earth's natural electromagnetic fields—with a specific focus on the Schumann Resonance.